 If the career of right winger Sergei Makarov was measured solely by his NHL accomplishments, he would have been a strong candidate for induction into the Hockey Hall of Fame.
 But when paired with his outstanding career in the Soviet Union, Makarov was an easy choice for election to the Hall of Fame.

-Born in Chelyabinsk, USSR, Makarov first gained prominence by starring for his country when they won gold at the 1977 and 1978 World Junior Championships.
-Over the next several years he helped the USSR defeat the NHL all-stars in the 1979 Challenge Cup and humiliate the host nation to win the 1981 Canada Cup.
-The skilled winger also participated in 11 World Championships, the 1984 and 1987 Canada Cups, three Olympic tournaments, four NHL tours by the Red Army and Wings and the 1987 Rendez-vous series against the NHL All-Stars.
+Born on June 19, 1958 in Chelyabinsk, USSR, Makarov first gained prominence by starring for his country when they won gold at the 1977 and 1978 World Junior Championships.
+Over the next several years, he helped the USSR defeat the NHL All-Stars in the 1979 Challenge Cup and humiliate the host nation to win the 1981 Canada Cup.
+The skilled winger also participated in 11 World Championships, capturing gold eight times, the 1984 and 1987 Canada Cups, three Olympic tournaments where he twice took home the gold medal, four NHL tours by the Red Army and the 1987 Rendez-vous series against the NHL All-Stars.

 During this time, he was often teamed with Vladimir Krutov and Igor Larionov on the feared 'KLM Line,' arguably the world's best unit at that time.
 Sergei won the Izvestia Trophy nine times as the top scorer in the Soviet league.